alexbinks/tessilator/docs/index.rst

 Notes on using the tessilator
 -----------------------------
-Should there be any problems in using this software please contact Alex Binks (lead author) at abinks@mit.edu
+Should there be any problems in using this software please contact Alex Binks (lead author) at binks@astro.uni-tuebingen.de

 If this package is useful for research leading to publication we would appreciate the following acknowledgement:

-"The data from the Transiting Exoplanet Survey Satellite (TESS) was acquired using the tessilator software package (Binks et al. 2023)."
+"The data from the Transiting Exoplanet Survey Satellite (TESS) was acquired using the tessilator software package (Binks et al. 2024)."

 Licence: MIT

-Alexander Binks and Moritz Guenther, 2023
+Alexander Binks and Moritz Guenther, 2024

 .. toctree::
    :maxdepth: 2